 The February book club pick is emotionally intense.

 If you do read it, though, know that you’re not alone in the feelings it brings up.
-This is very much a “we survived this together” kind of book.
+This is very much a “we survived this together” kind of book, and it can lead to so many meaningful discussions.

 Reading Along With Our February Book Club Pick?